gizmecano/gizmecano/README.md

 ## Online websites

 - [Mergey.ch](https://mergey.ch/), a portfolio about miscellaneous things, mainly in the fields of web design, digital publishing and visual branding
+- [GizMecano Laboratory](http://gizmecano.net/), a showcase built to present a choice of projects and experiments in the web design field